Deep Learning for Time Series Anomaly Detection: A Survey: Application Areas of Deep Anomaly Detection in Time Series

 \subsection{Robotics}

-In the modern manufacturing industry, industrial robots play an increasingly prominent role as they increase productivity and quality.
-As production lines become increasingly dependent on robots, failures of any robot can cause a plunge into a disastrous situation, while some faults are difficult to identify.
-Therefore, industrial robots must be maintained to ensure high performance.
+In the modern manufacturing industry, as production lines become increasingly dependent on robots, failures of any robot can cause a plunge into a disastrous situation, while some faults are difficult to identify.
 In order to detect incipient failures in robots before they stop working completely, a real-time method is required to continuously track robots by collecting time series from robots.
-A sliding-window convolutional variational autoencoder (SWCVAE) is proposed in \citep{chen2020unsupervised} to detect anomalies in multivariate time series both spatially and temporally in an unsupervised manner.
+A sliding-window convolutional variational autoencoder (SWCVAE) is proposed in \citep{chen2020unsupervised} to detect anomalies in MTS both spatially and temporally in an unsupervised manner.

-Many people with disabilities require physical assistance from caregivers, although some human care-giving can be substituted by robots.
+Also, many people with disabilities require physical assistance from caregivers, although robots can substitute some human caregiving.
 Robots can help with daily living activities, such as feeding and shaving.
-In addition, a lack of failure detection systems may lead to a decrease in the usage of robots because of their potential failure cost.
-By detecting and stopping abnormal task execution in assistance, potential hazards can be prevented or reduced.
-Analysis in LSTM-VAE \citep{park2018multimodal} involved 1,555 robot feed executions from 24 individuals, including 12 types of anomalies.
-STORNs \citet{solch2016variational} is a VAE-based model and recorded the joint configurations of the seven joints of a Rethink Robotics Baxter Robot arm for training and testing.
-The target distribution consisted of 1000 anomaly-free samples collected at 15 Hz during a pick-and-place task.
-The 300 samples were collected by manually hitting the robot with random hit commands for testing purposes.
+By detecting and stopping abnormal task execution in assistance, potential hazards can be prevented or reduced \citep{park2018multimodal}.

-\subsection{Environmental management}
+\subsection{Environmental Management}